root-systems/agreement-financial/README.md

  - COR - Charge-out rate: How much a member costs per hour to the client
  - BH - Billable hours: Number of billable hours a member billed to a client in a month
+ - COM - Commission = 20%
  - Day Activity Types:
     - Personal: Covered by monthly basic income
     - Team: Days the member is acting/working for the team - paid a day rate based on buffer
-    - Contracting: Top up for hours worked on Team days that bring money to the group -  BH \* COR \* 20%
+    - Contracting: Top up for hours worked on Team days that bring money to the group -  BH \* COR \* COM
  - Buffer:
     - Level 1
     - Level 2
     - Level 3
     - Level 4
- - Commission = 20%

 ### The Formula
 To calculate the amount someone recieves, take their active days for a month and refer to the table below.